 Haley & Aldrich led a team to assess an overarching value stream across the engineering, financial, and legal challenges the client faced.
 By looking at their remediation efforts from a system-wide perspective with various stakeholders, we were able to identify key metrics and define risk across numerous relevant criteria that aligned directly with their short- and long-term objectives.
 We embedded that intelligence in the spreadsheet-based PET and collaboratively quantified and ranked the cost versus risk of specific remediation projects in the context of the client’s entire remediation portfolio.

 We used Lean principles throughout to continuously improve the PET as the client used the tool for evolving purposes including acquisition of additional, diverse sites.

 A key component of the success of this work was Haley & Aldrich’s ability to effectively facilitate the collaboration of competing engineering firms to codevelop a product flexible enough to manage a diverse portfolio for their common customer under varying business conditions.

 The PET promoted risk reduction and increased site closure rates by helping to ensure client resources are allocated to the highest and best use in their remediation efforts.
 By applying Lean thinking across the portfolio:

-- Environmental and business risk was reduced by 16 percent and costs by 9 percent, improving spend per unit of risk by 25 percent.
+- Reduced environmental and business risk by 16% and costs by 9%, improving spending per unit of risk by 25%

-- The PET gives the client a history of data points to show progress, identify significant trends, evaluate contractor performance, and support future decisions.
+- Developed Portfolio Evaluation Tool that provided client a history of data points to show progress, identify significant trends, evaluate contractor performance, and support future decisions

 Lean Integration Leader